-The Digital Legacy Association is a national network dedicated to raising the quality of end of life care in all areas relating to digital asset and digital legacy.
+The Digital Legacy Association is the professional body dedicated to raising the quality of end of life care in all areas relating to digital asset and digital legacy.
 Our mission is to help ensure that everyone’s end of life wishes are met both in the real world and the digital realm.
-We do this by developing standards, frameworks and toolkits with charities and organisations that address end of life.
+We do this by supporting the general public and by developing standards, frameworks and toolkits with charities and organisations that address end of life.

 Our work includes